JGTools/TTT3D/README.md

 ## Features

-- :heavy_check_mark: Lightweight library for managing transform transitions
-- :heavy_check_mark: Simple and flexible way to animate 3D objects
+- :heavy_check_mark: Lightweight and simple way to animate 3D objects
 - :heavy_check_mark: Can be used with any 3D library
 - :blue_square: Written in TypeScript